Time To Check Your Batteries!

 Don't take chances with your battery or your own safety.
 The New Year's Holiday means much of the nation's workforce will not be working on Monday or Tuesday.
 However, most national auto parts chains will be open.
 If you are heading to a bowl-watching party over the next few days, consider carving out an extra 15 minutes and having someone perform a load-test on your vehicle's battery.
 Many battery professionals and auto parts stores will only charge a nominal fee for this service and some will do it for free.

 A battery load test will give you a good idea of the general health of your battery and provide an early warning that it might be time to replace it, if needed.
 If you do find yourself stranded and needing a jump-start to get going, it's a good idea to fully-charge that battery with a battery charger (and not your vehicle's alternator) as soon as possible.
 We would also recommend getting that battery tested as soon as possible.

 Needing a jump-start might not necessarily mean the battery needs to be replaced, but if you rely on your alternator to fully-recharge a deeply-discharged battery, you could find yourself getting sucked into a cycle of dead batteries and jump-starts until that is the case.
 Your battery may also have needed a jump-start, because something in your vehicle is slowly discharging it.
 Whatever the cause is, be sure to track down the source before it leaves you stranded.
 This YouTube video explains some basic tests that you can perform on your vehicle and offers some suggestions that will help you determine if you need to replace your battery.

-Please share this with your friends on Facebook and Google+, so you don't get a phone call from them in a few weeks, asking you to come help them get their car started.
+Please share this with your friends on Facebook, so you don't get a phone call from them in a few weeks, asking you to come help them get their car started.